High Definition Workflow for Stable Diffusion

 helps to capture the exact concept.
 In this case, the dimensions were 512x745.

-(The image can be further refined through inpainting if necessary.)
+(The image can be further refined through inpainting if necessary, untill it is conceptually what you

 Once the concept image is what we wanted, we need to resize it 2x.

-This can be done in multiple ways, but Automatic1111 has a tab Extras where we can send
+This can be done in multiple ways, but in this case I simply use the tab Extras where we can

-the image and scale it 2x using various Upscalers.
+send the image and scale it 2x using various Upscalers without changing it at all.

 It is important to note that all the basic parts of the image should be already there where we